AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 #### Field Collapse {#field-collapse}

-Field collapse is the mechanism to combine multiple field values into a single semantic element based on a naming convention using the suffixes `Title`, `Type`, `Alt`, and `Text` (all case sensitive).
+Field collapse is the mechanism to combine multiple field values into a single semantic element based on a naming convention using the suffixes `Title`, `Type`, `MimeType`, `Alt`, and `Text` (all case sensitive).
 Any property ending with any of those suffixes will not be considered a value, but rather as an attribute of another property.

 ##### Images {#image-collapse}